rrodakowski/bizlistr/README.md

 # bizlistr
-old php site, kept here for my personal reference.
+old php site, kept here as an archival reference.